Dr. Lauren K. McCoy, R. Psych.

 Yeah...okay, but what is she ACTUALLY like?

-- Dr. Lauren was born and raised in Edmonton and received over 10 years of post-secondary training in Alberta.
+- Dr. Lauren was born and raised in Edmonton and received over 10 years of post-secondary training at Alberta.
 Dr. Lauren’s extensive training has instilled values of evidence based practice and professional competence.
 Clients and colleagues describe her as discerning, efficient, honest, capable, and insightful.
 That said, Dr. Lauren is also down-to-earth and not afraid to use her dry sense of humour or her “tell it like it is” objectivity to facilitate rapport with clients.
-When she's not in the office or on the ice coaching figure skating, she's often enjoying time with her partner and friends at the nearest mountain or lake.

 - Know the problem?
 Dr. Lauren works well with clients that are goal directed and committed to making their desired changes.
 She often uses a directive approach that focuses on skill development so that clients can leave therapy with skills that can be used to facilitate future wellness and success.